 Rule 10.
 Acknowledgment of a Consent, Waiver, Renunciation, or Nomination

 Acknowledgment Required.
-The following documents must be signed before and acknowledged by a notary public or a judicial officer, or other person who is legally authorized to verify the identity of the signer:
+The following documents must be signed by the interested person and acknowledged by a notary public or a judicial officer, or other person who is legally authorized to verify the identity of the signer:

 the waiver of any right, including a waiver of notice, waiver of priority for appointment, or waiver of bond;